hardin47/website/Math150/Notes/06-surv.md

-To motivate the technical details which are vital to understanding surival anlaysis, consider the following example [@gerds].
+To motivate the technical details which are vital to understanding survival analysis, consider the following example [@gerds].

 \BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:unnamed-chunk-2"><strong>(\#exm:unnamed-chunk-2) </strong></span>In class -- experience the Titanic going down.

 * The Titanic is sinking.
 How long can you hold your breath?
-* Every other person is sinking, the person next to them is the time keeper (number of seconds the sinker can hold their breath).
+* Every person is sinking and will also be their own time keeper (number of seconds the sinker can hold their breath).
 * Because the Titanic is sinking slowly, the participants go under water asynchronously (i.e., at different times).
 * Accrual period will last about a minute.
 * When I say "stop" (about another minute), everyone should end their time clocks (this is the end of the follow-up period).
 * Each participant will have a recorded time as well as an indicator as to whether or not they have died.
-* Participants will come to the front of the room with their times and censoring information written in large numbers.

 Based on the data, we would like to calculate:
 1. What is the probability of surviving 40 seconds?